 The Guardians is the governing body for the Fund and its sole purpose is to manage and administer the Fund in accordance with an explicit statutory mandate (see GAPP 7 above).
 The Guardians' Board has full power under the Act to establish the Fund's management infrastructure.
 The roles and responsibilities of the Board and its Committees are set out in the Board Charter which is published on our website.
+The Board Charter includes a requirement for Board members to act in the best interests of the Guardians.

-The procedures for appointing Board members are set out in the Act (see GAPP 7).
+The procedures for appointing Board members are set out in the Act (see GAPP 6 and 7).
 Board members are required to have substantial experience, training, and expertise in the management of financial investments so the Board has the necessary competency to carry out its functions.
 The Guardians has an ongoing focus on the capabilities needed to deliver our desired investment style and strategies and has a discretionary incentive scheme to promote the Guardians' objectives.
 The Chief Executive Officer, Leadership Team and staff in the Investments and Portfolio Completion teams) are eligible for payments based on long-term, whole-of-Fund financial performance.
-We report on this in our three-yearly Statements of Intent, annual Statements of Performance Expectation and Annual Reports, referred to under GAPP 2.
+We report on this in our Statements of Intent, annual Statements of Performance Expectation and Annual Reports, referred to under GAPP 2.